 Based on the provincial data, it can be concluded that our classrooms have satisfactory air quality.

 Go to the Provincial data – Archives page to follow the evolution of air quality in our schools.

-For the moment, this data excludes that gathered from wired sensors because these sensors do not transmit the information collected to the suppliers’ platforms.
+For the moment, this data excludes most of the data gathered from wired sensors because these sensors do not transmit the information collected to the suppliers’ platforms.
 Further work on this issue is ongoing.
 Regardless, the sensors are installed and real-time data is available in the rooms.
-It should be noted that, in total, there are fewer than 7 000 sensors (under 8%) in this situation and that the vast majority are in schools with mechanical ventilation systems that do not pose any problems.
+It should be noted that, in total, there are fewer than 7 000 of these sensors (under 8%), and that the vast majority are in schools with mechanical ventilation systems that do not pose any problems.

 Monitoring of educational organizations by the Ministère and publication of data

-In order to provide information and transparency, the Ministère has made a commitment to update the provincial data at regular intervals.
+In order to provide information and transparency, the Ministère updates the provincial data at regular intervals.
 The data for previous weeks has been archived and can be consulted.

 Educational organizations and private educational institutions are expected to make the data about their schools available.
 To consult this data, please contact them directly.

 The Ministère strictly monitors educational organizations with rooms that have registered average weekly concentrations above 1 500 ppm.
 Educational organizations are encouraged to handle these situations by applying the established protocols in order to better manage the ventilation in these classrooms and maintain acceptable air quality.
 Solutions must be implemented by the educational organizations, which are responsible for managing and maintaining school buildings, particularly when persistent inadequacies, such as concentrations above 1 500 ppm for more than three weeks over a period of eight weeks, are detected in a room.